1 Year: Tokyo Olympics unveil gold, silver, bronze medals | New Country 923

 1 Year: Tokyo Olympics unveil gold, silver, bronze medals

-“The excitement is growing,” John Coates, who heads the IOC inspection team for Tokyo, said.
-“You’ve seen the unprecedented level of interest in ticket sales.”

 Ticket demand by Japanese residents appears to be a least 10 times above supply — maybe more — with demand also surging abroad.
-A recent law banning unauthorized ticket resales in Japan is sure to be tested despite glaring loopholes.
+A recent law banning unauthorized ticket resales in Japan is sure to be tested because of glaring loopholes.

 Organizers are also preparing for Tokyo’s typically hot summer weather, though this summer has been wet and cool.
 Traffic and subway congestion is also a concern, as is earthquake preparedness.